-At this point, we’re quite sure you’d like to switch to reds.
-Josić Ciconia Nigra Cuvée Superior is an elegant spicy red with well-integrated oak and supple tannins that pairs nicely with goose or duck.
+At this point we’re quite sure you’d like to switch to reds.
+Josić Ciconia Nigra Cuvée Superior is an elegant spicy red with well integrated oak and supple tannins that pairs nicely with goose or duck.
 Its black fruit notes match this type of darker and heavier poultry meat.
-This one is surely a crowd pleaser that can also go with a beef roast.
+This one is surely a crowd pleaser that can also go well with a beef roast.

 However, if you bring out the big guns to impress your guests such as venison, wild boar or any other wild game meat, we have the perfect wine for you.
 Kiridžija Dingač is actually a plavac mali, ancestor of more famous Zinfandel, coming from one of the best appellations called Dingač.
 This bold and rich red loves distinctiveness of game meat especially if accompanied with red/black berries or plums.

 Last but not least, desserts and sweet wine.
 Whatever you prepare (cheese platter, dried fruit cake, chocolate pudding), we have an absolute gem for the grand finale of your feast.
-Bibich Ambra is a cult Croatian sweet wine made in passito style with distinctive flavors of carob, dried figs, tobacco, and vanilla.
+Bibich Ambra is a cult Croatian sweet wine made in passito style with distinctive flavours of carob, dried figs, tobacco and vanilla.
 This wine will leave your guests wanting more.